 Failing to follow a fair procedure is where it can all go all wrong for employers.
 Before you decide whether dismissal is the best course of action, you must consider all the facts and, if possible, try to get the employee’s views.

 A case from early 2016 serves as a warning to employers.
 An employee had worked for his employer for several years.
 He was sentenced to six months in prison for dangerous driving and released from prison after just two months.
-Upon returning to work, he was given a letter terminating his employment on the basis that his employment contract had been frustrated.
+Upon returning to work, he was given a ‘termination of employment in the event of a custodial sentence’ letter terminating his employment on the basis that his employment contract had been frustrated.
 The employee contested this and the Employment Appeal Tribunal (EAT) made it clear that the employer had not followed correct procedures.
 The employer had got it wrong in sending out a dismissal letter without conducting any form of investigation.
 The EAT also stated that the employer could not rely on frustration because when they gave the employee the letter, the employee was already out of prison and he could return to work and fulfil the contract.

 If we can help you with this or any other HR issue, please do not hesitate to contact a member of our HR Team at HR Services Scotland Ltd on 0800 652 2610.